Elon Musk says Inspiration4 crew had 'challenges' with the toilet, promises upgrade

 SpaceX's Inspiration4 orbital mission with four non-professional astronauts was by all accounts quite a triumph for space history, space tourism and fundraising for St. Jude Children's Research Hospital.
-However, there may have been some tense moments when it came to using the toilet on board the Crew Dragon spacecraft.
+However, there were some tense moments when it came to using the toilet on board the Crew Dragon spacecraft.

-SpaceX founder Elon Musk tweeted Monday night that the Inspiration4 crew had some "challenges" with the loo.
+SpaceX founder Elon Musk tweeted on Sept.
+21 that the Inspiration4 crew had some "challenges" with the loo.
 He promised upgrades for future missions.

 SpaceX hasn't revealed much about how the toilet works, but Isaacman told Insider in July that the facilities were located near the spacecraft's large cupola window with a curtain to allow for a wee bit of privacy.
 He described the toilet as having "one hell of a view."